aws-samples/aws-reinvent-trivia-game/trivia-backend/README.md

 ## Provision using infrastructure as code

-There are three options in the infra directory for provisioning and deploying the backend services.
+There are three options in the [infra](infra/) folder for provisioning and deploying the backend services.

 ### ECS on Fargate

-The cdk folder contains examples of how to model this service with the [AWS Cloud Development Kit (AWS)](https://github.com/awslabs/aws-cdk) and provision the service with AWS CloudFormation.
-See the pipelines folder for instructions on how to continously deploy this example.
+The [cdk](infra/cdk/) folder contains examples of how to model this service with the [AWS Cloud Development Kit (AWS)](https://github.com/awslabs/aws-cdk) and provision the service with AWS CloudFormation.
+See the [pipelines](../pipelines/) folder for instructions on how to continously deploy this example.

 To deploy the Typescript example, run the following.
 ```